MiguelMMota/web3-ctf/ethernaut/README.md

 2. Set codex[-keccak256(1)] to our player address.
 Since indexes are uint256, and codex[2**256] wraps around to codex[0], we can do codex[2**256-keccak256(i)].

 ---

+### 20. Denial
+We can set the withdrawing partner to a malicious contract whose fallback function consumes all remaining gas.

+---